Average Home Equity: If You Are Middle or Lower Class, Wealth is in Your Home

 How to tap home equity

-You have options for accessing home equity, including:
+You have option, including:

 • Downsizing (trading your existing home for something less expensive which can eliminate mortgage payments and improve cash flow and/or release home equity)